-When asked how banks can improve However, the banking industry shouldn't and relevance though digital marketing.
-This requires investment, new skills and technology, such as artificial intelligence, to help them connect to their customers So while making meaningful connections : in new ways.
-The key to success is in with customers is the key to building a : seamlessly combining energised emstrong brand, it is crucial that a brand's ployees and cutting-edge technology to promise, delivery and customer experi- deliver relevant services and personalised experiences that actually help customers in the moments that matter.
+When asked how banks can improve : However, the banking industry shouldn't and relevance though digital marketing.
+This requires investment, new skills and Today, in addition to trust, there is also a is a shift in the mindset across the whole technology, such as artificial intelligence, to help them connect to their customers So while making meaningful connections: in new ways.
+The key to success is in ised experiences that actually help customers in the moments that matter.